PSID RESTRICTED DATA: OVERVIEW OF APPLICATION PROCESS

 Data Protection Plan

+Review the memo Data Protection Plan Requirements and Guidelines for Obtaining PSID Restricted Data and investigate mechanisms that are available to you to meet the requirements at your institution’s site.
 You may wish to consult with your local IT staff representative as you describe how you will meet the PSID restricted data protection requirements.

 Any changes in the work environment that occur during an active contract require the submission of a new data protection plan specific to the new work environment.
 Use on laptop computers and from personal residences is not permitted.

 Human Subjects Review and Certification

 Certification.
 The Chairperson of your institution's Institutional Review Board/Human Subjects Review

 if any), as approved by PSID, in accordance with the standards and procedures used for live human subjects.

 This memo Certification of Human Subjects Review should be used for the certification.

 Researchers must substantiate in their Research Plan their use of

 Contract for Use of Restricted Data

 Upon approval of the application materials by Restricted Data Committee, an

 Note: In the event that the Investigator changes institutions, the current contract is no longer valid and a new contract must be completed that includes a revised data protection plan reflecting the new work environment and Human Subjects Review by the investigator’s new institution.
 All original data and any derived analysis files must be returned to the PSID until the new contract is established, signed and fully executed.

 A non-refundable administrative fee in the amount of $750 must be submitted with the signed contracts.
 The fee covers the expense of creating and shipping the data files and documentation, for up to four hours of consultation with the PSID user services staff, and the cost of administering the contract.